 (1859-1941) was the kaiser

 (king) of Imperial Germany, the nominal national leader during the war, and the individual many deem most responsible for the outbreak of World War I. Wilhelm was born in Berlin, the son of a future German king and his English wife.
-As a boy he received a typically authoritarian upbringing and education, filled with high expectations, little encouragement and cruel punishments.
-His contemporaries describe Wilhelm as informed, intelligence and well travelled, but also moody, short-tempered and insecure.
-When he came to the throne in his 30th year the new kaiser responded by ousting the respected Count von Bismarck from the chancellorship.
+As a boy, he received a typically authoritarian upbringing and education, filled with high expectations, little encouragement and cruel punishments.
+His contemporaries describe Wilhelm as informed, intelligent and well-travelled, but also moody, short-tempered and insecure.
+When he came to the throne in his 30th year the new Kaiser responded by ousting the respected Count von Bismarck from the chancellorship.
 Driven by his love-hate relationship with Britain, Wilhelm wanted to expand Germany’s navy and imperial possessions to rival those of the British.
 His intemperate remarks and undiplomatic behaviour instigated several intentional incidents in the years prior to 1914, such as an inflammatory speech given in French-aligned Morocco in 1905.
 The kaiser’s support for the Austro-Hungarian regime in 1914, as well as his hesitation and indecision, contributed to the July crisis and the outbreak of war.
 Wilhelm’s leadership during the war was ineffectual and superficial.
-The kaiser exerted no real influence on military matters; in most cases he simply acceded to the wishes of his generals.
+The Kaiser exerted no real influence on military matters; in most cases, he simply acceded to the wishes of his generals.
 By late 1917 Germany was a de facto

 This page was written by Jennifer Llewellyn, Jim Southey and Steve Thompson.
 To reference this page, use the following citation: